 Like this article?
 Sign up for a free subscription to Luxury Daily's must-read newsletters.
 Click here!

-Related content: Breguet targets Korean music enthusiasts via festival partnership, Giorgio Armani celebrated in short film produced by British GQ, Zoolander infiltrates high fashion as film premiere approaches, Top 10 luxury brand multichannel marketers of Q3, Fairmont entices musically-inclined with private Abbey Road Studios experience, Armani leverages music passion for location-based radio ads, Audi sets eyes on multichannel exposure in Emmy Awards sponsorship, leave a response, or trackback from your own site.
+Related content: Breguet targets Korean music enthusiasts via festival partnership, Giorgio Armani celebrated in short film produced by British GQ, Zoolander infiltrates high fashion as film premiere approaches, Top 10 luxury brand multichannel marketers of Q3, Fairmont entices musically-inclined with private Abbey Road Studios experience, Armani leverages music passion for location-based radio ads, Fendi fetes Hong Kong store opening with artist windows, leave a response, or trackback from your own site.